-Congressman Brad Schneider (IL-10) today introduced The Greener Transportation for Communities Act.
+WASHINGTON -- Congressman Brad Schneider (IL-10) introduced The Greener Transportation for Communities Act.
 The bill is designed to promote the construction of electric charging and hydrogen refueling infrastructure, an effort that will create infrastructure jobs while also fighting climate change.

-Transportation accounts for nearly 30% of all greenhouse gas emissions and is the largest single contributor to the climate change crisis in the United States.
+Transportation accounts for nearly 30% of all greenhouse gas emissions.
 Light to heavy duty vehicles account for over 80% of these emissions, dwarfing those of aircraft, rail, shipping, and other forms of transportation.

 The Greener Transportation for Communities Act allows electric charging and hydrogen refueling infrastructure to qualify for exemptions within the federal tax code, which allows state and local governments to use tax-exempt bonds to finance certain private projects.
 In addition, the Greener Transportation for Communities Act would allow this infrastructure to qualify as tax exempt if it is installed as part of larger projects built with private activity bonds as part of major infrastructure projects like airports, affordable housing, docks, green buildings and other infrastructure.

-Schneider is introducing the legislation with original cosponsor Congressman Don Beyer (VA-08).
-The legislation’s Senate companion bill was introduced by Senator Catherine Cortez Masto (D-Nev.) last year.
+Schneider is introducing the legislation with original cosponsors Congressman Don Beyer (VA-08) and Congressman Earl Blumenauer (OR-03).
+Senator Catherine Cortez Masto (D-NV) introduced the Senate’s companion bill.